Contrarian Corpus

 Notes

-Elliott's opening salvo against BHP — accompanies a letter to directors.
-Tone is notably restrained for an Elliott campaign: framed as collaborative 'Value Unlock Plan' with management rather than personal attack on CEO Andrew MacKenzie (named only via embedded analyst quotes on p18).
-Strong template for the activist breakup playbook: SCQA structure (BHP is first-class but underperforming → 3 root causes → 3-step plan → +US$46bn).
+Elliott's opening salvo against BHP — accompanies a letter to the BHP Ltd and BHP Plc boards.
+Authored by Elliott Advisors (HK) Limited; no named human signatory on the slides (Paul Singer not referenced), so author_name is null.
+Tone is notably restrained for an Elliott campaign: framed as a collaborative 'Value Unlock Plan' with management rather than a personal attack on CEO Andrew MacKenzie, who is named only via an embedded analyst quote on p18.
+Classic template for the activist breakup playbook: SCQA (BHP is first-class but underperforming → 3 root causes → 3-step plan → +US$46bn).
 Heavy use of third-party analyst quote-walls (Barclays, Credit Suisse, UBS, JP Morgan, AFR on DLC; Citi, GS, DB, BofA, Bernstein on petroleum; Macquarie, UBS on capital returns) to outsource credibility.
-Visual design is functional banker-style, not editorial — blue/red palette, consistent two-column layouts, but six divider pages are nearly blank wasting real estate.
-Petrohawk and Fayetteville called out as 'value-destructive' acquisitions — closest the deck gets to villainization.
+Visual design is functional banker-style — consistent blue/red palette, two-column layouts — but six near-blank divider pages waste real estate.
+Petrohawk and Fayetteville explicitly called out as 'value-destructive' — the closest the deck gets to villainization.
 Sum-of-parts waterfall on p4/p35 is the keystone visual.
+No stake disclosed in the document.